5 Common HVAC Problems During Winter

 December 19th, 2019 by cverdone

-The winter weather brings freezing temperatures, and it can wreak havoc on your heating and air conditioning system.
+The winter weather brings freezing temperatures.
+It can wreak havoc on your heating and air conditioning system.
 Everybody wants to come to a toasty, warm home.
-However, many people don’t give their HVAC system a second thought until it causes them problems.
-Included are some of the most common heating and cooling problems that occur during the winter season.
+Many people don’t give their HVAC system a second thought until it causes them problems.
+Included are some of the most common heating and cooling problems that happen in the winter.

 The Five Most Common Winter Heating and Cooling Problems